-- We’ll turn work into torture, pouring an unnecessary amount of effort and stress into it.
+- Pouring an unnecessary amount of effort and stress into work

-- We’ll brush off compliments and dismiss our accomplishments as luck.
+- Brushing off compliments or dismissing accomplishments as luck

-- We’ll avoid ambitious projects, opting for “low-hanging fruit” instead and avoiding the spotlight at all costs.
+- Opting for “low-hanging fruit” and avoiding the spotlight at all costs

-Although we might be tempted to “solve” our impostor syndrome, there is no quick fix.
-What we can do is learn to recognize it and move forward in spite of it.
-Here’s what can help.
+Although we might be tempted to “solve” our impostor syndrome, it isn’t something we can fix.
+What we can do is recognize it and keep going in spite of it.
+Here’s what helps:

 1. Recognizing your impostor syndrome

 Most of us don’t realize it when we are experiencing impostor syndrome.
 In fact, a good indicator that we might be dealing with impostor syndrome is being stuck and not knowing why.
 Part of why we struggle to recognize impostor syndrome is that we normalize behaviors associated with it.
 For example, we might confuse our tendency to over prepare with rigor, or our inability to accept compliments as modesty.
 We might think setting unrealistic high standards for ourselves is striving for excellence.
 Until we see these behaviors for what they are—anxiety rooted in the irrational belief that we are not worthy or capable—we will continue making ourselves miserable and burning out.